-Few movies better address social problems and inequalities than the ones that portray those realities in the United Kingdom.
-Back in 1999, Lynne Ramsay directed Ratcatcher, which is a distinctive example of a film that defined a problem in society in Glasgow Scotland.
+Few movies better address social problems and inequalities than those that portray those realities in the United Kingdom.
+In 1999, Lynne Ramsay directed Ratcatcher, a distinctive example of a film that defined a problem in society in Glasgow, Scotland.
 More recently, The Selfish Giant, directed by Clio Barnard, achieved great success in exposing social vices in England.

 The protagonists of The Selfish Giant are two British teenagers.
-Much of the film’s story focuses on their daily lives and experiences as underprivileged youth growing up in poverty ridden Yorkshire, England.
+Much of the film’s story focuses on their daily lives and experiences as underprivileged youth growing up in poverty-ridden Yorkshire, England.
 Clio Barnard wastes no time in attracting the attention of viewers of her film.
-The non-typical, quiet opening of the film serves its purpose by sharply contrasting with the first scene when suddenly viewers are thrown right into the action.
+The film’s non-typical, quiet opening serves its purpose by sharply contrasting with the first scene when suddenly viewers are thrown right into the action.

 As the story progresses, both boys get expelled from school and decide to make some money by collecting scrap metal.
 The adults that operate the scrapyard take advantage of the boy’s naiveté.
 Stealing is encouraged and becomes desired by the young boys in their pursuit of bigger monetary rewards.
 Copper wiring is where the real money is but, besides being illegal, procuring the metal puts Arbor and Swifty in constant danger.

 While it’s relatively easy for most actors to portray a kid in distress, young Conner Chapman manages to deliver a particularly striking performance.
-One can literally feel his rage in some of the scenes, yet recognize the tender side of his youthful soul in others.
-Connor’s acting brings to mind the performances of Harley Cross in the 1999 drama The Boy Who Cried Bitch and of Robert Naylor’s performance in the 2010 film Dix et demi.
+One can literally feel his rage in some of the scenes yet recognize the tender side of his youthful soul in others.
+Connor’s acting brings to mind Harley Cross’s performances in the 1999 drama The Boy Who Cried Bitch and of Robert Naylor‘s performance in the 2010 film Dix et demi.
 After such a striking and powerful acting debut, it’s only natural to expect more films with Conner Chapman in the lead role.

-Not everyone is fond of social realism as portrayed in the cimema.
+Not everyone is fond of social realism, as portrayed in the cinema.
 Not everyone is comfortable with grimy, dramatic turns of events.
-Many would prefer to put on their “rose colored glasses” and forget that such things as poverty or inequality exist.
-The Selfish Giant is a tough movie about tough kids, tough people, tough luck and tough fate and it will take a lot of effort on the part of the viewer not to be affected by its poignant story.
+Many would prefer to put on their “rose-coloured glasses” and forget that such things as poverty or inequality exist.
+The Selfish Giant is a tough movie about tough kids, tough people, tough luck and tough fate, and it will take a lot of effort on the viewer not to be affected by its poignant story.